19hours/sg-statutes/Acts/Property Tax Act.md

 [24/73; 46/96]

-### Collection of taxes under section 21
+### Collection and refund of Taxes

-22\.—(1) Where it appears to the Comptroller that any tax is payable in respect of any property under section 19(8) or 21, the Comptroller shall give notice thereof to the owner of the property concerned stating the amount of the tax due and the period for which the tax is payable.
+22\.—(1) Where it appears to the Comptroller that any tax is payable or is to be refunded in respect of any property under section 19(8), (12B) or (12C) or 21, as the case may be, the Comptroller shall give notice thereof to the owner of the property concerned stating the amount of the tax due or tax to be refunded and the period for which the tax is payable or to be refunded, as the case may be.

 [24/73]

+[Act 18 of 2013 wef 01/01/2014]

-(2) Any owner who objects to any demand made by the Comptroller under subsection (1) may, within 21 days of the service of such notice, give to the Comptroller notice of objection in such form as the Comptroller may determine stating precisely the grounds of his objection.
+(2) Any owner who objects to any demand made by the Comptroller under subsection (1) may, within 30 days of the service of such notice, give to the Comptroller notice of objection in such form as the Comptroller may determine stating precisely the grounds of his objection.

 [24/73; 33/2002]

+[Act 18 of 2013 wef 01/01/2014]

 (3) The Comptroller shall consider the objection and may —